Subject Requirements

 Paper 3: Writing (preliminary and NSC examination only).

-Paper 4: Orals (please refer to information on assessors above).
+Paper 4: Oral assessments (please refer to information on Impaqapproved assessors above).

 1.2.
 LIFE ORIENTATION